How Bicycles Are Mobilizing Girls to Reimagine Their World

 COVID-19’s Impact on Girls’ Education

-When 13-year-old Mariangel of Galapa, Colombia, received a Buffalo Bicycle in early 2020, her family felt relieved that she would no longer face a long and dangerous trek to school and could pursue the education they knew she needed for a brighter future.
+When 13-year-old Mariangel of Colombia received a Buffalo Bicycle in early 2020, her family felt relieved that she would no longer face a long and dangerous trek to school and could pursue the education they knew she needed for a brighter future.

 Then the pandemic struck, and her school, along with most others around the world, closed its doors, leaving millions of girls financially and technologically unable to access education.

 Mariangel had a tough time at the beginning of lockdown.
 But she is one of the fortunate ones.
 She has taken her bicycle to safely collect assignments from school, while her parents use it to sell bread to pay the rent.
-She anxiously awaits the day when she can return to the classroom, but hope motivates her to stay the course.
+Motivated to stay the course, Mariangel completed her 5th year with the highest grade.

 There are no limitations to what a girl can do with a bicycle.